A Reservoir Under Our Feet

 The Water Bank represents many years of regional planning by diverse local stakeholders.
 It continues the region’s commitment to the principles of the Sacramento Water Forum, established more than two decades ago, to promote and implement sustainable water management practices such as conjunctive use that balance water supply needs and the environmental health of the lower American River.
 These practices include the expansion of conjunctive use.
 Building on the success of recent conjunctive use projects, the region recently completed a Regional Water Reliability Plan that identified substantial opportunities for expanding conjunctive use.

-Fact Sheet: Pathway to an Operational Water Bank: Local water providers are developing the Water Bank in two phases.
+Pathway to an Operational Water Bank (fact sheet): Local water providers are developing the Water Bank in two phases.
 Learn about the planning underway and projected through 2022.

-Fact Sheet: Needed Investments: Learn how investing an estimated $390 million in facility improvements over the next 10 years could increase both storage and recovery opportunities by more than 50 percent.
+Needed Investments (fact sheet): Learn how investing an estimated $390 million in facility improvements over the next 10 years could increase both storage and recovery opportunities by more than 50 percent.